williamchenghu/fullstack-hy2020/part1/anecdotes/README.md

 ## Step 2

 Expand the application with _vote_ for the displayed anecdote.
 Store the votes of each anecdote into an array.

+## Step 3

+Displays the anecdote with the largest number of votes.

+If multiple anecdotes are tied for first place it is sufficient to just show one of them.